raelovejoy/root-sequence/commons/zines/denial-loop.md

 * **“Every generation inherits bias, then renames it.”**
 * **“If you can’t say yes or no, the answer is already showing.”**
 * **“Liberation begins by naming the gap between self-image and action.”**

 ---

+## Compassionate Reading

+The Denial Loop is not just a diagnostic tool — it is an **empathetic lens**.
+To understand how prejudice mutates is to practice empathy and compassion:

+* **Empathy**: *“I see how you got here.”*
+* **Compassion**: *“I don’t excuse harm, but I understand the pressures.”*
+* **Love**: *“I believe you can move toward awareness and repair.”*

+This aligns with **bell hooks’ view of love as a political force**: love means clarity, accountability, and care.
+It does not erase responsibility, but it refuses to dehumanize.
+To map the loop is to invite people not just into critique, but into transformation.

+> **“Accountability without compassion is punishment; compassion without accountability is denial.
+Love is the force that interrupts the loop.”**

+---